How to Clean Crocs

 Mild soap

-Combine with hot water to make a cleaning solution for washing dirt and stains away.
+Mixed with cool water to make a gentle cleaning solution

 Towel